tomhendra/courses/15-fem-professional/2-deep-javascript-foundations-v3/README.md

 - Lexical scope is the formal name of what we have refer to as scope.
 - The idea of scopes being nested within each other.
-- Specifically the idea that a compiler / parser / processor is figuring out all those scopes ahead of time before executed.
+- Specifically the idea that a compiler / parser / processor is figuring out all those scopes ahead of time before being executed.
-- That's where the term lexical scope comes from; the lex shares the same root as the first stage of parsing, the lexer.
+- That's where the term _lexical_ scope comes from; the _lex_ shares the same root as the first stage of parsing, the _lexer_.
 - Think of lexical scope as related to the compiler, the author time.
 You make a decision at author time about what will be in each scope.
 - It is not affected at runtime, in any way, shape or form.
 - The vast majority of programming languages in existence are lexically scoped.